ZzhanLi/DS_Portfolio_Zhan-Li/ABtest/readme.md

 - User Experience Enhancement: We worked collaboratively with peers and under the guidance of our professor to rapidly design and execute high-quality split tests.
 Through data-driven design, we successfully optimized the user interface, improving the user experience.
 - Increase in User Conversion Rate: We conducted a series of A/B test experiments to validate the impact of UI improvements on user preferences, resulting in a 12 basis point increase in the product usage rate.
-- Accurate Launch Probability Assessment: We developed and fine-tuned a sophisticated Logistic Regression model to assess the probability of successfully launching the UI changes.
-Leveraging various user-specific and historical engagement factors, we made accurate predictions.
+- Accurate Launch Probability Assessment: To determine the likelihood of effectively releasing the UI modifications, we created and optimized an intricate Logistic Regression model.
+We were able to make precise forecasts by utilizing a variety of user-specific and historical interaction factors.
 - Data-Driven Decision-Making: By interpreting model results, we provided in-depth customer insights, enabling data-driven decision-making for product development and marketing strategies.
 This facilitated strategic discussions on the UI change launch.

 ## Project Progress